 There will come a time (or three) when you pick a bad product to promote.
-I’ll cover what to do when that happens in the coming months.
+We’ve all been there, and I’ll cover what to do when that happens in the coming months.

 But the more you do this (like anything), the better you’ll get at it.